versly/wsdoc/README.md

 Once you've done this, the wsdoc jar will be available in your local Maven repository, probably at ~/.m2/repository/org/versly/versly-wsdoc/1.1-SNAPSHOT/versly-wsdoc-1.1-SNAPSHOT.jar

 Note, the Java 1.8 requirement is necessary to accommodate instructions to the annotation processor to recognize Java types introduced in 1.8.
+The current supported source version is Java 11.
 If you intend to use wsdoc to document code that does not utilize newer types, a one-line change in AnnotationProcessor.java can be made.
 Specifically, locate this line in AnnotationProcessor.java:

-    @SupportedSourceVersion(SourceVersion.RELEASE_8)
+    @SupportedSourceVersion(SourceVersion.RELEASE_11)

 and change it to something like: